Carol Corrado: "Innovation and intangible investment in Europe, Japan, and the United States"

 "Innovation and intangible investment in Europe, Japan, and the United States" measures innovation by analyzing intangible investment and its relation with information and communication technology, spillovers, and policy.
 Corrado's paper examines the various perspective of innovation by providing a clear understanding of the diverse approaches to innovation.
 She points out that many believe innovation in EU countries is decreasing and more innovation is necessary in order to fix destabilized economies.
-Corrado addresses these beliefs by breaking down what exactly innovation is and how can it be measured as well as observing the role and value of policy in innovation.
-She finds that current measures of innovation are too ambiguous and are in need of additional measures that together form a more complete framework.
+The paper examines definitions of innovation and methods for its measurement, including the impact of government policy She finds that current measures of innovation are too ambiguous and are in need of additional measures that together form a more complete framework.
 She notes that innovation has largely shifted from being tangible to intangible, a reality important to consider when analyzing modern growth and innovation.
 As a result, she proposes a new model of measurement that takes into account intangible investment within the framework of computerized information, innovative property, and economic competencies in addition to the already measured intangibles of research and development, and software.
 From this measurement Corrado finds that in the United States intangible capital accounts for half of their total capital deepening where as in the EU countries it only accounts for 23.8%.
-Subsequently, she points out that all variables which mediate the monetization of countries investment in knowledge will be imperative factors contributing to the future growth and innovation in EU countries.
+She concludes that variables affecting the monetization of knowledge investments are linked to economic growth in the EU.